Kellegram/create-astral-server/README.md

 - The templates are separated so that no one accidentally commits/PRs their actual secrets, keep the examples in templates folder as is
 4. Open rcon.yaml and put a matching password from your .env file.
 If you edited the rcon port, make sure to change it here too.

+### Adding mods
+If you want to add additional mods to the server, the best way to do it would be to put them in the `extra_mods` folder.
+They will be copied over to the container for you.
+Just treat that folder as if it was the `mods/` folder on the server.

+### Adding datapacks
+If you want to add additional datapacks to the server, the best way to do it would be to put them in the `extra_datapacks` folder.
+They will be copied over to the container for you.
+Just treat that folder as if it was the datapacks folder on the server.

 ## Learning Resources
 - [Docker basics](https://docker-curriculum.com/)